Skip to content

 • The path.

-Content indexing covers .md, .txt, .yml, .yaml.
+Content indexing covers .md, .txt, .json.
 Files larger than 512 KiB are skipped for content — filename and title still index.
 This keeps a stray large log or exported PDF text from dominating search cost.

 Ranking